PUBLIC NOTICE

 The Ohio Medicaid School Program

-East Holmes Local Schools has the opportunity to receive Federal Medicaid dollars through a program called the Ohio Medicaid School Program (MSP).
-Through this program, school districts can receive Medicaid dollars for services such as Speech, Audiology, Physical Therapy, Occupational Therapy, Nursing, Psychology, Counseling, and Social Work services.
-The district can receive funding when a student receives one or more of these services and the student has current Medicaid insurance coverage.
-In the process of billing Medicaid for these services, certain billing information must be shared with the Ohio Department of Jobs and Family Services.
-Before the district can submit claim data for Medicaid billing purposes, we must first obtain a signed Parental Consent to Share Information and Access Medicaid.
+East Holmes Local Schools has the opportunity to receive federal Medicaid dollars through a program called the Ohio Medicaid School Program (MSP).
+Through this program, school districts can receive Medicaid dollars for therapy services such as Speech, Audiology, Physical Therapy, Occupational Therapy, Nursing, Psychology, Counseling, and Social Work services.
+In the process of billing Medicaid for these services, billing information must be shared with the Ohio Department of Medicaid.
+For Medicaid billing purposes, schools must obtain a one-time signed Parental Consent to Share Health Information for the Ohio School Medicaid Program.
+After this one-time written consent, you will receive an annual notice of this consent.

 Notice of Parent/Guardian Rights